Mohd-FaiZ-Jr/supabase-rag-mcp/README.md

-# Banking RAG MCP Server
+# Banking RAG MCP Server!

 Cloud-ready MCP server for retrieving banking document evidence from Supabase pgvector.
 It uses Gemini embeddings and does not generate RCA conclusions.
 It also supports explicit single-file ingestion from GitHub.